 Still, Paramount+ UK shows a great deal of guarantee, with big strategies ahead.
 In this in-depth review, I’ll take an appearance at what the service uses right now, whether it’s excellent value-for-money, and what its future might bring.

-A good choice of premium TV programs
+A decent choice of premium television programs

 Lots of content for Star Trek fans

-Readily available on a lot of streaming devices (including Sky).
+Offered on many streaming devices (including Sky).

-Subtitles on most of the material.
+Subtitles on the majority of the content.